sushantsur23/sushantsur23/README.md

 <h1 align="center">Hi 👋, I'm Sushant Sur</h1>
 <h3 align="center">I'm a Data Science Professional👨‍💻</h3>
-<h6 align="left">🏅 I am studying as well as working as Senior Data Analyst in Dell</br>
+<h6 align="left">🏅 I am studying as well as working as Chief Manager in Shriram FInance</br>
 🎓 I have completed my MBA from ISBM</br>
 ⏳ I am constantly learning and keep myself updated with the latest technologies in AI.</br>
 🤔 My interests are in Data Science, Computer Vision, Robotics and AR/VR.</br>